yanz67/100-days-of-code/r1-log.md

 Created TCP server single / multi threaded server using `serversocket` class
 ###R1D5
 Created webserver as well as web server that execute cgi scripts
+###R1D6
+Fixed the issue with CGI script and started raw socket and packet processing chapter